 As at the reporting date the Company held a participation in Vitality Health Limited (VHL), an insurance undertaking.
-The value of VHL was £100,546k at the reporting date and in addition VHIL has a 20% participation in Healthcode with a value of £35k bringing the total participation value to £100,581k.
+The value of VHL was £110.2m at the reporting date and in addition VHIL has a 20% participation in Healthcode with a value of £0.0m, bringing the total participation value to £110.2m.
 This valuation differs to the financial statement.
 Under IFRS, investments in Group undertakings and participating interest are stated at cost, unless their value has been impaired in which case they are valued at their realisable value or value in use as appropriate.
-Therefore, under IFRS the valuation is equivalent to the capital injections made by the Company in Vitality Health Insurance Limited.
-However, under SII the valuation is made at the excess of assets over liabilities, where assets and liabilities are valued on a SII basis.
+However, under SII the valuation is made at the excess of assets over liabilities, where assets and liabilities are valued on a SII basis in accordance with Article 13(3) of the Delegated Regulation.
+The assets aggregated in line are comparable by nature, function, risk and materiality.